-The Estate Planning and Community Property Law Journal publishes scholarly articles written by national and international experts in the fields of estate planning, community property, and related areas.
+The Estate Planning and Community Property Law Journal (EPJ) publishes scholarly articles written by national and international experts in the fields of estate planning, community property, and related areas.
 The journal also publishes outstanding student comments.
 This publication is the only student-edited legal journal of its kind committed to community property law and only the second in the nation devoted to estate planning.

 The journal is available at www.estatelawjournal.org.
 An online companion publication, The Codicil, augments the printed issues.
-Membership is offered through the competitive write-on competition used for all journals at the School of Law.
+Membership is offered through a competitive write-on competition.